centrahq/api-documentation/user/pages/01.guides/05.orderflow/docs.md

 <!--<a rel="lightbox" data-width="600" href="../user/pages/01.guides/05.orderflow/Order-flow.png"><img title="Order flow" alt="Order flow" src="../user/pages/01.guides/05.orderflow/Order-flow-thumb.png" /></a>-->
 ![OrderFlow](order-flow.png?lightbox=3333x4000&resize=1200)

-### Order status
+### Order statuses

 * Incomplete (0)
   This is a selection before it’s checked out.
 It contains the list of selected items, information about language and currency or discounts, plus a list of optional shipping methods.
 * Pending (1)
   This order has been checked out, with payment steps being completed.
-In addition to the incomplete order, it contains information on customer, shipping and payment.
+In addition to the incomplete order, it contains information on customer, selected shipping and payment.
 * Confirmed (2)
   This order has been manually confirmed in the Centra admin panel.
 Only confirmed orders can have a shipment created for them.
-This step can be skipped by enabling store option “Direct to Shipment”, in which case the checked out order will transfer to status Processing (3) with a shipment created.
+This step can be skipped by enabling store option “Direct to Shipment”, in which case the checked out order will transfer to status Processing (3) with a shipment created and marked Good-To-Go.
 * Processing (3)
   This order has at least one shipment related to it, and at least one of those shipments is not completed.
-Ordered items can be split into multiple shipments depending on availability or other factors.
+Ordered items can be split into multiple shipments depending on availability and other factors.
 * Completed (4)
   This order has completed payment capture and expedited all related shipments.
 Additional information on shipping details and tracking number can be added when completing each shipment.
 * Archived (5)